Di0907/voice-agent/README.md

 A 2-minute demonstration video showing 5+ continuous back-and-forth turns has been submitted to the Inference.ai platform as part of this project’s deliverables.

 🧩 Technologies Used
+🧩 **Technologies Used**
 FastAPI – Backend web framework
 Uvicorn – ASGI server
 Whisper / HuggingFace – Speech-to-text
 LLaMA / TextGenerationPipeline – Response generation
 Coqui TTS – Text-to-speech synthesis

 📜 License
 This project was developed for academic purposes as part of the Inference.ai – Voice Agent Development module.